How to use Zoom for online learning

 - Enter your UTS Student ID and IT password

-How to join a Zoom tutorial
+How to join a Zoom lecture or tutorial

 When your teacher sets up a Zoom tutorial, you’ll receive a meeting invite by email with a message and link similar to this: